Locum Tenens Physician Malpractice Coverage & Risk Management

 For physicians who work with healthcare staffing companies, locum tenens malpractice coverage is typically provided for the length of the assignment.
 Often, the staffing company also covers tail coverage.
 However, physicians who arrange locum assignments directly with facilities will typically be responsible for purchasing their own coverage.

-Whether you buy locum tenens insurance on your own, or receive it from a healthcare staffing company, having adequate coverage in place is crucial while working as a locum tenens physician.
+Whether you buy locum tenens insurance on your own, or receive it from a healthcare staffing company, having adequate coverage in place is crucial while working as locum.
 Locum tenens malpractice insurance helps you protect:

 • Your finances: Locum tenens malpractice coverage helps shield your income and assets from the potentially high costs of defending and settling a malpractice claim.